Brochettes Burundian

 Burundi's bar-and-grill culture signature — cubed goat marinated briefly with garlic, onion, ginger, hot pepper, and lemon, threaded on skewers, then grilled over hardwood charcoal.
 Served with grilled plantain, mutsima, kachumbari, and a cold Primus or Amstel beer.
 The Bujumbura cabaret-bar's social anchor.

-Burundian brochettes share heritage with Rwandan brochettes — both were brought to the Great Lakes region by Belgian colonial administrators in the early 20th century.
-The cabaret bar culture grew up around the brochette grill: every Bujumbura corner has a cabaret with a charcoal brochette stand, where men gather after work to drink Primus lager and order plates of brochettes.
-The Burundian preparation differs slightly from the Rwandan in adding more ginger and a touch of curry powder — reflecting Indian Ocean trade influences that reached Burundi via Tanzania.
+Brochette is French for 'skewer,' and the dish reached the Great Lakes region through francophone colonial foodways, sharing its heritage with Rwandan brochettes; both have since been thoroughly localized.
+The cabaret bar culture grew up around the brochette grill: nearly every Bujumbura corner has a cabaret with a charcoal brochette stand, where men gather after work to drink Primus lager and order plates of brochettes.
+Goat is the most common meat, though beef, chicken, and lake fish are all grilled; the marinade often includes ginger, garlic, chili, and lemon, sometimes with a touch of curry powder reflecting Indian Ocean spice influences that reached Burundi via Tanzania.

 Slide a hot brochette cube onto a slice of grilled plantain — the goat exterior is deep-mahogany-charred, the inside pink-juicy, the marinade still glistening.
 Bite: the goat is tender (high-heat fast cook never tough), the garlic-ginger-curry blooms with the meat juices, char adds smoky depth.
 Take a bite of plantain (sweet-soft) to contrast, then kachumbari (cool-acid) to refresh.
 Sip cold Primus.
 The Bujumbura cabaret Friday night reduced to one perfect mouthful.